src-d/blog/content/post/github_stars.md

 That is, with a 100% confidence the log-normal fit is better than exponential and with 94% confidence better than the power-law.

 All right, what about the number of forks?
+Every registered GitHub user can fork a repository to his or her personal account, incrementing the corresponding counter of the origin, and GitHub API reports those counters' values.
-The distribution seems quite different:
+Their distribution appears quite different:

 ![forks_hist](/post/github_stars/forks_hist.png)

-However, tt fits well to log-normal within the interval \[30, 5000\] forks:
+However, it fits well to log-normal within the interval \[30, 5000\] forks:

 ![forks_fit](/post/github_stars/forks_fit.png)